 The rise of property websites, such as AirBnb has made the rental process easy to manage.

-Local residents have long been complaining of experiencing difficulty in finding suitable and affordable accommodation in which to live.
+Local residents in Balearic Islands have long been complaining of experiencing difficulty in finding suitable and affordable accommodation in which to live.

 The long term rental prices in Mallorca have risen by 40% in just 5 years.